innolitics/rdm/rdm/init_files/documents/software_design_specification.md

 The **Health Insurance Portability and Accountability Act** (HIPAA) is a United States law designed to provide privacy standards to protect patients' medical records and other health information provided to health plans, doctors, hospitals and other healthcare providers.

-**Protected Health Information** (PHI) means individually identifiable information that is created by {{ system.project_name }} and relates to the past, present, or future physical or mental health or condition of any individual, the provision of health care to an individual, or the past, present, or future payment for the provision of health care to an individual.
+**Protected Health Information** (PHI) means individually identifiable information that is created by {{ device.name }} and relates to the past, present, or future physical or mental health or condition of any individual, the provision of health care to an individual, or the past, present, or future payment for the provision of health care to an individual.

 **UI** is an acronym for user interface.